chongcurtis/chongcurtis.github.io/README.md

-Feel free to pirate any piece of code you find on this site.
-Beware, I don't really comment so sorry!

 # Dev Notes
 - Use https://resizeimage.net/ to crop header photos to a 2:1 aspect ratio
 - https://png2jpg.com/ is also a good site to get compressed jpg files (unlike png)